Entrepreneurial Lawyering: A conversation with “Ask a Silicon Valley Lawyer” Louis Lehot, Partner at Foley & Lardner LLP

 Industrial and vertically integrated multinational corporations will no longer drive employment.
 New companies will evolve to disrupt industries with a single focus and mission.
 The fourth industrial revolution is also the age of the entrepreneur.

 In a civil society governed by the rule of law, the relationship between entrepreneur and lawyer will be key.
-To tell us about entrepreneurial lawyering, we sat down with Louis Lehot, founder of L2 Counsel, P.C. and the videoblog series #askasiliconvalleylawyer to get his insights.
+To tell us about entrepreneurial lawyering, we sat down with Louis Lehot, business lawyer and partner at Foley & Lardner LLP, and the videoblog series #askasiliconvalleylawyer to get his insights.

 Blue Ocean: What inspired you to be an entrepreneur?